-When I told Mary Gaitskill to read Michel Houllebecq’s first novel, Whatever, she replied: “You like that shit?”
+When I told Mary Gaitskill to read Michel Houllebecq’s first novel, Whatever, she replied: “You like that crap?”
 The next day she sent me a kind email recommending an energy healer.
 I didn’t take her up on the offer; I remained confused and disappointed that she’d been so unimpressed.

 Before our call, she’d emailed me explaining that she wanted to talk about incels, and I thought that Whatever was the best book about them ever written: the world is divided into ugly and hot people who compete in ruthless combat, with no relief in marriage and no reward but rot.
 It’s obviously depressing — when I first read it, I immediately made my first (and for many years, last) therapist appointment.
 I was a 21-year-old living with my brother on Gainesville, Florida’s Sorority Row.
 I had no romantic prospects.
-At night, I just took eight Benadryl and listened to hotter blondes get railed.

 A few years later, I was in graduate school further north, in a contrived relationship with a cheerful Connecticut lawyer.
 In a cold and sunny condo, on the smooth wooden flooring, I read Gaitskill’s Bad Behavior: it was one of the only books about ugly women I’d ever read.
 There it was, again, but Midwestern and dumpy, not French and brainy: the sick sad world, where you might get laid but you’ll never get better.